 This Panther sports an alternative style of stowage bins with vertical reinforcement ribs stamped into the bins, instead of the usual diagonal “X”-shaped ribs.
 There is next to no documentation about this bin design, except for original design plans for the Panther Ausf.
 D which show similar bins with vertical ribs.
 Reportedly, this style of bins was installed by M.N.H. intermittently starting in August or September 1944 , but up to now I have never seen period photographs of Panthers with a set of these bins2.
 This vertically ribbed bin is more commonly found on Jagdpanthers.

 To prepare the Panther for I.R. usage, the right-hand side stowage bin could be removed and replaced with an armoured specimen.
-The armoured bin was used to store away part of the I.R. equipment when not in use – mainly some of the bracketry.
-The very sensitive image converter which was kept inside the turret .
+The armoured bin was used to store away part of the I.R. equipment when not in use – mainly bracketry.
+The very sensitive image converter was kept inside the turret .
 In contrast to the standard stowage bin, which is attached using a metal frame mounted to the top and bottom of the pannier, the armoured variant was mounted to four studs welded directly to the armour plate.
 These studs are also present on this Panther, although they are mostly obscured by the stowage bin itself.

 In April 1945, a number of night fighting “Biwa” Panthers assembled by Daimler-Benz were delivered to 1./Pz.Rgt 29 (Pz.Div.
 “Müncheberg”) .
 One of these, number 122, was photographed in Berlin after it participated in the Spandau breakout .
-The photographs below show some of the I.R. equipment on this Panther.
+The photographs below show some of the I.R. equipment from this Panther.

 On top of the turret the absence of a ring on the commander’s copula for mounting the Fliegerbeschussgerät is noticeable.
 M.N.H. was ordered to stop welding the ring to the cupola as of January 1945 pending a redesigned mount which would also accommodate a new version of the F.G.
 1250.
 Another feature not present on this Panther is the external handle normally welded to the top of the commander’s hatch.
 Around the turret there are three clamps to attach poison gas detection panels, Lost Erkennungstafeln.